billurgorgulu/billurgorgulu.github.io/_pages/research.md

 **Eliciting Present Bias Under Uncertainty** (*draft available upon request*) with Johannes Hoelzemann and Yoram Halevy

-We experimentally investigate intertemporal preferences under uncertainty.
-Our novel design allows the direct comparison of intertemporal preferences for certain, risky, and ambiguous future monetary rewards using choice lists.
-The results of our experiments suggest a significant impact of risk and ambiguity on time preferences: there is a lower incidence of present bias and a higher incidence of stationarity for uncertain payments compared to certain payments.
-Further, present bias for certain payments is correlated with static ambiguity aversion.
-We also investigate possible contamination of the elicited time preferences for immediate certain payments from the choice lists.
-This robustness experiment consists of a single binary choice problem and shows that present bias might even be underestimated using choice lists.

 **Vulnerability as Strength: Trusting as a Credible Signal of Competence** (*draft available upon request*) with Yuval Deutsch and Sabrina Deutsch Salamon